Before you go ahead with your plans for a bankruptcy filing, certain aspects need serious consideration.

 Do you know there are different bankruptcy options for individuals?

-- Most common amongst them are Chapter 7 and Chapter 13.
+- The most common among them are Chapter 7 and Chapter 13.

 If filed in Chapter 7, he may lose a person’s property, and his debts may get wiped out in three to six months.